AxelFox149/AxelFox149/README.md

 - Yes, that one
 - Currently working on stuff
 - Probably not gonna use this that much
-- DM me on discord: Axel Fox#2144
+- DM me on discord: Stellar Fox#2144

 <!---
 AxelFox149/AxelFox149 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.